run-x/opta-docs/content/en/Modules/GCP/Service/mysql.md

 - `instance_tier` -- Optional.
 This is the RDS instance type used for the cloud sql instance [instances](https://cloud.google.com/sql/pricing).
   Default "db-f1-micro"
 - `engine_version` -- Optional.
 The major version of the database to use.
 Default 11
 - `safety` -- Optional.
-Set to "true", if you want to disable the database deletion in opta.
+Set to "true", if you want to disable the database deletion in Opta.
 You would have to manually set this "false" to enable DB deletion.

 ### Linking